phoenix-rtos/phoenix-rtos-doc/quickstart/armv7a9-zynq7000/armv7a9-zynq7000-zturn.md

   lrwxrwxrwx 1 root root 13 Jul  3 16:57 usb-Silicon_Labs_CP2103_USB_to_UART_Bridge_Controller_0001-if00-port0 -> ../../ttyUSB0
   ```

-  If your output is like in the example above, the console (`UART` in the evaluation board) is on the `USB0` port.
+  If the output matches, the console (UART in the evaluation board) is on the `USB0` port.

 - When the board is connected to your host-pc, open serial port in terminal using picocom and type the console port
   (in this case USB0)